 The Fire Science and Emergency Medical Technician (EMT) program prepares juniors and seniors for a variety of careers in fire prevention, management, and emergency medical technology.
-Students will divide their time between their home high school and the Public Safety Training Academy.
-While the program is open to all MCPS students, MCPS will provide transportation to the Training Academy from the following schools: Clarksburg, Damascus, Gaithersburg, Northwest, Magruder, Rockville, Seneca Valley, and Watkins Mill.
+Students will divide their time between their home high school and the Public Safety Training Academy which is located at 8751 Snouffer School Road, Gaithersburg, MD 20879.
 During the program, students are expected to maintain 90 percent attendance and a minimum grade of 70 percent on all assessments.
 Students are required to complete a minimum of 393 hours of work-based learning and take the seven certification exams.
 The program culminates with the opportunity to receive college credit.